2Lift / Ergonomics / Portugal

 The aim of this legislative act is to help minimize the risks manual handling in order to reduce the number of MSD incidents and workers suffering from low back pain.

-The Legislative Duties of the Employer
+The Legislative Duties of the Employer when Lifting and Carrying, Pushing and Pulling Occurs at Work

 As as an employer you have full responsibility for ensuring the safety and health of your workers, this includes protecting them from ergonomic risks from manual handling operations.